-- Essentials for Study Tracts (excludes Community Health Worker and Hospital Management Assistant) electives may be substitute - Students entering college with insufficient English preparation may require an additional semester of English or more. - Designates essentials for certification and/or registration. - All students must maintain an average of "C" or above in AHO course instruction in order to progress to any subsequent AHO course.
+^{}Designates Essentials for certification and/or registration.

+All students must maintain an average of "C" or above in AHO course instruction, including Anatomy and Physiology, in order to progress to any subsequent AHO course.
 (An AHO course may consist of more than one unit of instruction.)
 AHO courses must be completed in sequence unless otherwise approved by the Department Chairman.